gikwon/Game-role-Analysis-Prediction/README.md

 ## Hypothesis Testing
 To conclude the 1st part of the project, I will be performing a hypothesis test, a permutation test to be exact, to answer the research queastion: **Which role “carries” (is the key position) in their team more often: ADCs (Bot lanes) or Mid laners?**

-I have picked `KDA_normal` as it is the colum that best depicts the player performance metric.
+I have engineered a new column `kda_dmg`, which is `kda_normal` *  `damageshare`.
+The reason for this variable is that a KDA will not be enough to tell us if the player carried the game.
+The player can have high KDA but low `damageshare`, which implies that were stealing kills.
+Multiplying the two key metric columns together will give us a better idea for the metric that shows who carries the team.

-- **Null Hypothesis** : There is no significant difference in the normalized KDA ratio between ADCs and Mid laners.
+- **Null Hypothesis** : There is no significant difference in the normalized KDA times Damage Share between ADCs and Mid laners.

-- **Alternative Hypothesis**: The normalized KDA ratio is higher for bot position than the normalized KDA ratio for mids.
+- **Alternative Hypothesis**: The KDA times Damage Share is higher for bot position than the KDA times Damage Share for mids.

 One sided test:
 -**Test Statistics**: Difference in means